Upcoming Concerts

 The Peninsula Arts Center is a Fair Trade Music venue.

-We resumed outdoor concerts this year as the weather improved this Spring.
-We’ll move our shows back inside for the Winter when it’s no longer comforatble to be outside.
+We’ll move our concerts back outdoors in the Spring, weather permitting.
+We’ll again move back inside for the Winter when it’s no longer comfortable to be outside.

 Watch for our emails, which will always have the latest info.